-Download of modified patterns and templates as printable PDF
+Download of modified Patterns and Templates as printable PDF

-Here you can download a printable PDF with all eight adjusted patterns and templates for my Hybrid Cloth Mask [V1 | June 28th, 2020] on 6 pages, in EU Din A4 or US letter format.
+Here you can download a printable PDF with all eight adjusted patterns and templates for my Hybrid Cloth Mask [V8K | Sep 5th, 2021] on 13 pages, in EU Din A4 or US letter format.
 Before download, please read the conditions below!